Lato, the best preserved mountain city of the Dorian’s on Crete.

 The archeological site with its ruins from the old warriors town dated from 5th and 4th century BC and located just outside Kritsa.

 Location and history of Lato

-Just outside Kritsa, there is an asphalt road for about 2 1/2 miles to the archaeological site of Lato.
+Just outside Kritsa, there is an asphalt road for about 2.5 miles (ca. 4 km) to the archaeological site of Lato.

-Alternatively, the village of Chamilion, 2 1/2 miles west of Aghios Nikolaos on the signpost road to the Lasithi Plateau (and can be reached by bus or hired car), one can take a one hour hike in beautiful countryside along the signs to Lato.
+Alternatively, the village of Chamilion, 2.5 miles (ca. 4 km) west of Aghios Nikolaos on the signpost road to the Lasithi Plateau (and can be reached by bus or hired car), one can take a one-hour hike in beautiful countryside along the signs to Lato.

 Lato was originally founded by the Dorians and existed until the classical age.
 The ruins are not much visited, as tourists and archaeologists are more concerned with the remains of Minoan culture in Crete.

 But this is the reason for, that there is the lucky opportunity to be almost alone here in the beautiful landscape and to breathe the atmosphere of the Greek classical period on Crete.

 However, that Lato was not an insignificant place, is already clear from the mere extent of the ruins of the old city, which spread in all directions.

 The mountain town has a magnificent location and lies between two twin peaks of a heavily rugged hill.
 The city was surmounted on the peaks by a double-acropolis encircled by walls.

 The design of the mountain town clearly shows the desire for security of the Dorian warriors, who had migrated from Greece to Crete.
 From here they were able to defend themselves well and at the same time had a good overview of the surrounding area in order to carry out their own raids.